axboehm/TerrainDesigner/README.md

 # Credits

-The code and assets were entirely created by Alexander Boehm.
+The code and assets were entirely created by Alexander Boehm.<br />
-3D models were created using Blender, ZBrush and Marvelous Designer.
+3D models were created using Blender, ZBrush and Marvelous Designer.<br />
-Textures were made using Substance Designer, assets were textured using Substance Painter and Blender.
+Textures were made using Substance Designer, assets were textured using Substance Painter and Blender.<br />
-Some textures, such as those for the terrain and UI are created in code at runtime of the application.
+Some textures, such as those for the terrain and UI are created in code at runtime of the application.\<br />